Theater and Drama Classes on Long Island for Kids

 Sid Jacobson JCC — East Hills

-Little actors and actresses love the class offerings at the Sid Jacobson JCC.
-The programs for kids are available from grades kindergarten through 6.
-A one-week Broadway Boot Camp for ages 7-18 teaches budding actors on-camera acting techniques, musical theater skills and audition strategies.
+Little actors and actresses love the class offerings at Sid Jacobson JCC.
+Programs for kids are available from kindergarten through sixth grade.
+A one-week Broadway Boot Camp for ages 7-16 teaches on-camera acting techniques, musical theater skills, and audition strategies.

 CM Performing Arts Center — Oakdale

-Classes, which are divided by age, start as young as four years and go up to eighth grade.
-CM Little Kids focuses on theatrical play, CM Kids provides an introduction to musical theater, and CM Juniors offers in-depth training in acting, dance and music.
+Classes start for kids young as 4 and go up to eighth grade and are divided by age.
+CM Little Kids focuses on theatrical play, CM Kids introduces musical theater, and CM Juniors offers in-depth acting, dance, and music training.

 From Stage to Screen — Huntington